graezykev/mono-repo/README.md

 ### Document Generation

+- build docs website from folder structure
+  - sidebar structure
   - MDX
-- build docs from folder structure
   - Creating projects with the SDK (stackblitz)

 ### Use Docusaurus